nandoflorestan/pluserable/====ROADMAP====.rst

 Refactoring
 ===========

-- Remove ZODB and the dream of supporting anything other than SQLAlchemy.
 - Use kerno.state instead of bag's add_flash().
 Document.
 - Use kerno.event instead of pyramid events.
 Document.
 - Add @kerno_page and use it instead of @kerno_view.